- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 And what strategies does your school have in place to tackle low self-esteem, negative thinking and social isolation, to support young people with depression?

 Self-harm and self-injury is a growing concern, and teachers often reports that SEND students are at particular risk.

 Our round-up of managing self-harm resources provides links to further information and appropriate procedures for intervention.

 Our Managing Self-Harm training course will help you raise awareness of self-harm throughout your school, and make sure that you and your colleagues can identify, understand and respond to the early warning signs.

-For further thoughts on what schools can do to promote resilience and emotional regulation, head over to our blog.
+For further thoughts on what schools can do to promote resilience and emotional regulation, particularly following the pandemic, head over to our blog.

 It is vital that you involve parents and carers in your provision for pupils' mental health.
 Use our template letter to keep them informed of your school's objectives, initiatives and key points of contact.